whiskyechobravo/kerko/README.md

   manager software, either from search results pages or individual bibliographic record pages, both of which embed bibliographic metadata (using the [OpenURL COinS][COinS] model).
-Zotero Connector, for example, will automatically detect the metadata present in the page, but that applies to [many other reference management software][COinS_clients] as well.
+Zotero Connector, for example, will automatically detect the metadata present in the page, but similar behavior applies to [many other reference management software][COinS_clients] as well.
 * Printing: stylesheets are provided for printing individual bibliographic records as well as lists of search results.
 When printing search results, all results get printed (not just the current page of results).